 - A waist belt for you if you plan to “be the sled” yourself (as in skiijoring or bike towing)

 - A sled or cart.
-You can also turn a wagon into a dog card by using a wagon shaft.
+You can also turn a wagon into a dog-cart by using a wagon shaft.

 A full dog sledding rig can cost hundreds of dollars.
 Before making the investment, contact your local dog sledding club.
 You may be able to borrow or rent equipment, and they’ll be full of good advice!